hyperuser01/hyperuser01.github.io/README.md

 # dnlb.github.io – personal homepage

-Feel free to help yourself if you're looking for a leightweight, single-page output archive
+Feel free to help yourself if you're looking for a lightweight, single-page output archive